boaks/zephyr-coaps-client/README.md

 - the `nRF9151-DK` comes with a internal debug probe to flash the device.
 No additional equipment is required.

 **Note:** the `nRF9151-DK` is a great tool to develop apps for the `nRF9151` on your desk.
 For the "wild", a `Thingy:91` or `nRF9160 feather v5` does a better job.

+## Required HW-Tools for Thingy:91X

+In order to use this demo with a `Thingy:91X`, you need:

+- a `Thingy:91X` (maybe better two ;-)).
+- the `Thingy:91X` is usually shipped with a Onomondo SIM card and provides a 30 days test free of charge.
+Check, if that covers your [area/country](https://onomondo.com/product/coverage/).
+If not, or you need connectivity for longer, you need a SIM card for your area/country or a subscription from Onomondo.
+- a debug probe to flash the device.
+   - either a [nRF9160-DK](https://www.nordicsemi.com/Products/Development-hardware/nRF9160-DK) and a `10-wire-ribbon connector, 2x5, 0.050"` from [Harwin Inc.](https://www.digikey.com/en/products/detail/harwin-inc/M50-9100542/4953091) or [Adafruit Industries LLC](https://www.digikey.de/de/products/detail/adafruit-industries-llc/1675/6827142).
+   - or a [Segger j-Link](https://www.segger.com/products/debug-probes/j-link/) and a [cortex-M adapter](https://www.segger.com/products/debug-probes/j-link/accessories/adapters/9-pin-cortex-m-adapter/).

+**Note:** the `Thingy:91X` uses 1.8V VDD and requires the Jlink to support 1.8V as well.
+Not all Jlinks supporting that, ensure you get a right one!
+If the `nRF9160-DK` is used, ensure you select 1.8V for VDD-IO (SW9 on the DK).

 ## Run It - Fast Track